-Our innovative eight-semester Pharm.D. curriculum exposes you to the pharmaceutical, administrative, social, behavioral and clinical sciences aspects of this filed.
-From your very first semester, you'll develop clinical and patient-care skills - both are integrated throughout the course work.
-You'll also gain clinical experience - in a wide variety of settings - that will provide you with a foundation of practical training.
+Our accelerated, eight-semester doctor of pharmacy curriculum exposes students to the pharmaceutical, administrative, social, behavioral and clinical science aspects of the field.
+From the very first semester, students develop clinical and patient-care skills - both are integrated throughout the curriculum.
+Students also gain patient care experience in a wide variety of settings that provide them with a foundation of practical training.

 With our Introductory Pharmacy Practice Experiences (IPPEs) requirement, we bridge an important gap for our students regarding practical experience.
 The IPPE requirements include more than 300 hours of combined experience in hospital, community and geriatric pharmacy settings and community outreach.
 This IPPE program allows students to apply what they are learning in the classroom and to be better prepared for advanced practice experience during their third year.

 Students can earn a doctor of pharmacy degree in three years through our accelerated program.
 Although a bachelor's degree is not required, applicants to the accelerated program must complete at least 64 units in specific prerequisite courses.
 All applicants are encouraged, and admitted students are required, to carefully read and agree to the Technical Standards and Graduation Requirements: pacific.edu/Admission/Graduate-Professional/Pharmacy.